 When is the award deadline, at what time?

-The Award deadline is on the date stated on the promotional brochure and on this website and should be no later than 5pm.
+The Award deadline is the date stated on this website and should be no later than 5pm.
 Missed deadlines will incur a larger fee.

 How can I submit a late entry?

 You need to contact us in writing at <email@example.com> or <firstname.lastname@example.org> by the normal closing date and let us know why you wish to avail of the late submission and that you appreciate this incurs an extra cost.

 Who are the workshops for?

 The workshops are designed for organisations who have never entered before and are interested in learning more about putting together a submission.
 The workshops are also for those organisations who have previously entered the awards scheme and who are interested in obtaining ideas to enable them to improve their entries in the current year.

 I have a number of plants / sites.
 Can I make multiple entries?

 Organisations may make a submission based on the whole organisation’s activities or a particular branch, site department or office.
 There is no restriction on the number of entries as long as the submissions are based on different locations.
 In occasional circumstances, we may also accept an entry from a particular department of an organisation.
 The resulting award, if successful, will reflect the type of entry made, for example, if an organisation submits an entry based on the whole organisation, the award will be made to the organisation, if successful.
 If the entry is based on a site, department or plant, then the award will reflect this.

 Can I make two or more entries from the same organisation?